BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 ### Events

 ### Give Skill Xp : `auraskillsxp`
 Adds experience to the players skill.
-The amount can be a variable or a number.
+The amount is a number.
 The `level` argument is optional and would convert the amount to levels instead of XP points.
 ```YAML linenums="1"
 auraskillsxp farming 5